gravitational/bandwagon/web/README.md

 ```

 For example, if the URL of your final installation step is `https://mycluster.example.com/web/installer/site/MARS/complete`
-and want to use it as a backend for your local bandwagon WEB development, you can start a dev server with the following:
+and you want to use it as a backend for your local bandwagon WEB development, you can start a dev server with the following:
 ```
 $ npm run start -- --proxy=https://mycluster.example.com/web/installer/site/MARS/complete/
 ```